Packet Tracer Extended Access Lists Configuration

 In this lesson we will focus on Cisco Extended ACL Configuration with Cisco Packet Tracer.
 We will use the below topology for our packet tracer configuration.

 You can DOWNLOAD the Cisco Packet Tracer example with .pkt format at the End of This Lesson.

 Like Standard ACL configuration example, we will use one router, one destination server and 3 PCS in common.
 The switches in the topology will onlu used for port need.

 Extended ACLs are a little complex if we compare with Standard ACLs.
 With Extended ACLs, we can restrict or allow specific things like destination, protocol or port.

-In this Extended ACL example, we will allow/deny ICMP protocol through the server.
+In this Cisco Extended ACL Configuration example, we will allow/deny ICMP protocol through the server.
 As you know, ICMP is ping protocol.
 Here, PC0 and PC1 will be allowed and PC2 will be denied.

 Extended Access-List Configuration

-Let’s start to configure router for our Extended ACL.
+Let’s start to configure router for our Cisco Extended ACL Configuration.

 For Extended ACLs, we can use Extended Access-List Number range 100 to 199.
 Here, we will use 100.

 Router (config-ext-nacl)# permit icmp 10.0.0.0 0.0.0.3 host 184.108.40.206